ofelcan164/API/sections/files.md

 Upload File From URL
 -----------

-* `POST /files.json` uploads a file given the request body.
+* `POST /files.json` uploads a file from a provided URL.

 Required parameters:
 * `filename` - Name of the file being uploaded.
 * `folder_id` - ID of the folder the file will be uploaded to.
 * `file_type_id` - ID of the metadata template/file type that the file will have.
 These can be acquired with [`GET /file_types.json`](https://github.com/ofelcan164/API/blob/Improve-Docs/sections/file_types.md#get-file-types).
-* `terms` - List of metadata terms that the file may have.
+* `terms` - List of metadata terms that the file may have associated with its file type/metadata template.
 If a given file type has 10 terms associated with it, you may include 0-10 of those terms in your calls and terms you do not specify will have empty values.
-These terms should be passed in the form of a hash, with a `term_id` and a `value`. `term_id` can be found with [`GET /file_types/<file_type_id>.json`]().
+These terms should be passed in the form of a hash, with a `term_id` and a `value`. `term_id` can be found with [`GET /file_types/<file_type_id>.json`](https://github.com/imagerelay/API/blob/master/sections/file_types.md#get-file-type).
 If you don't want to set any of the metadata on upload, `terms` can be nil.
 * `url` - URL of where the file will be downloaded from.
 Then, it is uploaded to your library in the specified folder.

 * `keyword_ids` are optional and should be an array if included.
 To get keywords/tags see [Keywords Sets/Keywords](https://github.com/imagerelay/api/blob/master/sections/keywording.md).